salesforce-marketingcloud/MarketingCloudSDK-iOS/_posts/2019-08-02-get-started-setupapps.md

 #### Create your apps in Marketing Cloud

-Your development, test, and deployment process is best accomplished by creating *two** unique MobilePush apps
+Your development, test, and deployment process is best accomplished by creating **two** unique MobilePush apps

 - one for development (utilizing Apple's push sandbox)
 - one for production (targeting Apple's production push system).

-To connect your iOS app to Marketing Cloud, create a MobilePush app in MobilePush in Marketing Cloud.
-This connection allows your app to use MobilePush to communicate with your users via push notifications.
-Marketing Cloud classifies MobilePush apps as consumer-grade applications.
-MobilePush apps use long-lived, limited-access tokens.

 Before starting, make sure you have created push certificates as outlined in our [Provision for Push]({{ site.baseurl }}/get-started/get-started-provision.html) document.